-Contingent Contractual-Obligation Financing
+Contingent Contractual Obligation Financing

-The State may also enter into statutorily authorized contingent-contractual obligation financings under which the State may enter into service contracts obligating it to pay debt service on bonds, subject to annual appropriation, in the event there are shortfalls in revenues from other non-State resources pledged or otherwise available, to pay the debt service on the bonds.
-The State has never been required to make any payments, and does not expect to make payments, under this financing arrangement in the 2009-10 fiscal year.
+Contingent contractual debt, included in State-related debt, is debt where the State enters into a statutorily authorized contingent contractual obligation, directly via a service contract to pay debt service in the event there are shortfalls in revenues from other non-State resources pledged or otherwise available, to pay the debt service.
+As with State-supported debt, all payments are subject to annual appropriation.
+The State has never been required to make any payments under this financing arrangement, but the bankruptcy of certain hospitals in the secured hospitals program may require the State to make payments in the future.